debaduttaGiri/MovieTutorial/README.md

 ## 📖 Learning Outcomes

-By working with this project, you will learn:
+By working with this project, I will learn:

 * Serenity entity and row mapping
 * Grid and dialog customization